novamaster-git/Crypto-Algo-Demo/README.md

 ## Features

-1. Here Different Types of Cryptography Algorithms are demostrated for better understanding
+1. Here Different Types of Cryptography Algorithms are demonstrated for better understanding
 2. Algorithms used :-
    1. RSA Algorithm
    2. Different Typed of Hashing Algo.
 [SHA, MD5]